Q: What is the race website address where I can find more information and more up to date announcements?

 Q: How do I enter?

-A: Entries are open online until 19th February 2017 (apart from complimentary places – see below).
+A: Entries are open online until midday on 15th February 2017 (apart from complimentary places – see below).

 Q: How do I enter if I have a complimentary place?